 Why are the bristles made from Nylon?

 The only biodegradable type of bristle currently available is Pig or Boar’s Hair.
 If you are okay with using animal hair bristles, these types of toothbrushes are available on the market.
-Because of our personal views, we did not want to use any type of animal-part in our product, and there is currently no available biodegradable bristle made from plants available on the world market.
+There is currently no biodegradable bristle made from plants available on the world market.
 These days, people are used to a toothbrush that lasts 3-4 months – currently, this is not possible with a plant-based bristle.
 So, we had to compromise: our bristles are made from a high grade of Nylon called Nylon-6.
 We made sure to verify the bristles are BPA-Free.
-Higher grades of nylon like Nylon-6 have been shown to biodegrade in approximately 1 year after disposal.
+Higher grades of nylon like Nylon-6 have been shown to degrade in approximately 1 year after disposal.
 If you’re looking for something totally natural and biodegradable, however, we’d recommend you find a pig hair toothbrush.

 What is the compostable wrapper/bag made from?

 Regular plastic is made from petroleum.
 Our wrapper is made from Polylactic Acid (PLA).
 PLA is derived plants – mainly from cornstarch – and is compostable in commerical facilities according to the American Society for Testing & Materials (ASTM) standards.
 Please dispose of our wrapper in a city or commercial composting facility only.
 Do not try to put the wrapper into your home or backyard compost, as it requires heat to breakdown..

 We are most definitely aware of the issues surrounding the use and production of the industrial corn from which PLA is derived.
 Corn production may involve controversial genetic manipulation, and also uses fertilizers and pesticides.
 We do not support these practices AT ALL.
 Accordingly, we are in the process of making the switch to a Cellulose wrapper, which does not use corn and is plant-based.
 The cellulose wrapper will hopefully be in production soon.

 Where is Brush with Bamboo made?